aliffashraff/HTML-CSS-Vanilla-JavaScript-Projects/README.md

 4. YouTube Home Page Clone

 ## Instructions
-1. Open the .html file and you are good to go!
+1. Open the .html file and you are good to go